HFL FFNet Model Training with a Sample Local Dataset (iai_ffnet)

 task_group_context = task_group.start()

 Depending on the type of session and the size of the datasets, sessions may take some time to run.
-In the sample notebook and this tutorial, we poll the server to determine the session status.
+You can poll the server to determine the session status, or wait for the session status to change to “Completed” in the UI.

 HFL FFNET Session Metrics